codeforbtv/strategic-plan/index.md

 ### Background

 The State of Vermont and county governments have outsourced many human services to non-governmental organizations (NGOs).
 Many governmental programs are run through these NGOs.
 Municipalities often partner with NGOs for economic development initiatives.
 These NGOs bridge the gap between governments and the people.
-The focus of Code for BTV will be working with these civic organizations.
+The focus of Code for BTV is to work with these civic organizations.

 ### Alignment with Code for America Strategic Outcomes